hexive/sunpaper/README.md

 Report!
 Show a table of all the time events for the wallpaper.
 `./sunpaper.sh -r`

 Clear!
-Use this to clear the cache file.
+Use this to clear the cache files.
 Call this after any configuration change to force a wallpaper update.
 `./sunpaper.sh -c`

 Time!
 Want to see what will happen later today?
 This option will set a custom time so you can see what your wallpaper will look like then.
 Must be in HH:MM format. (-t 06:12)